microsoft/playwright/docs/src/api/params.md

   * `'load'` - wait for the `load` event to be fired.
   * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
   * `'networkidle'` - wait until there are no network connections for at least `500` ms.

+## java-evaluate-expression
+* langs: java
+- `expression` <[string]>

+JavaScript expression to be evaluated in the browser context.
+If it looks like a function declaration, it is interpreted as a function.
+Otherwise, evaluated as an expression.

 ## python-select-options-element
 * langs: python